maximstanciu/GCT/README.md

-First of all, I wish to propose the my source code inherited from the inital task but using "Clean Architecture" using .net core development latest tendencies (especially its important when we plan the long-term product development cycles). .
+First of all, I wish to propose the my source code inherited from the inital task but using "Clean Architecture" using .net core development latest tendencies (especially its important when we plan the long-term product development cycles).
+So, trying to code ortogonal as much as possibel.

 What I propose (and you can find this in code).

 **1. Domains Identifcation and BC (Bounded Contexts) definition:**
-Ortogonal components of:
 - **3 services:** 1.
 Users Service.
 2. Accounts Service 3.
 Finance Ledger Service (In this example i've used double-entry strategy).
 - **1 Processor** - Payment Processor (Abstract).
 Using classic FSM (Finite State Machine for its complication)